jancodes/dotfiles/README.md

     > https://installati.one/ubuntu/20.04/xclip/

-    > https://superuser.com/questions/1291425/windows-subsystem-linux-make-vim-use-the-clipboard (only applicable if you're not using TMUX)
+    > if clipboard still don't work, check if your firewall is blocking VcXsrv.

 20. Additional installs: